BradinDvorak/CYS-plugins/multivariables/README.md

 ## Example

-This example provides a simple storygame
+This example provides an implementation of a simple naming system in a storygame.

 ### Global Page Script